THUCSF/qlib/README.md

 ipython scripts/get_data.py -- qlib_data --target_dir data/qlib_cn_stock --region cn
 ```

-Convert wind data:
+To convert the wind data, you first need to make sure the qlib's data is put in `data/qlib_cn_stock` (because its CSI file is needed).
+Next, you should put `SH000300_orig.csv` (uploaded in the WeChat group) in `data` folder.
+Then, you can run the following command to convert wind data to qlib format:

 ```bash
 ipython scripts/process_china_stock.py
 ```

-This should work as long as the qlib's data is put in `data/qlib_cn_stock` (because its CSI file is needed).

 ## :newspaper: **What's NEW!** &nbsp;   :sparkling_heart:
 Recent released features